Relative Ding Stability and an Obstruction to the Existence of Mabuchi Solitons: Uniformly relative D-stability and reduced NA J-functionals

-We expect that the uniform version of D-stability can imply $\vartheta(M)<1$ as in the setting of toric manifolds.
-In order to define uniform stability, we need a kind of norm for equivariant test-configurations which measures it how far from a product.
-We will use the reduced non-Archimedean J-functional introduced by Hisamoto in \cite{Hisa toric}.
-In this section, we restrict ourselves to the case of torus action.
+To define the uniform stability, we need a ``norm'' to measure how far an equivariant test-configuration from a product.
+That is the reduced non-Archimedean J-functional introduced by Hisamoto in \cite{Hisa toric}.
+We restrict to the case of torus action.